First Battle of Garua

 The First Battle of Garua took place from 29 to 31 August 1914 during the Kamerun campaign of the First World War between German and invading British forces in northern Kamerun at Garua.
 It was the first significant action to take place in the campaign and resulted in the German repulsion of the British force.

 Background

 On 25 August 1914 (three weeks after war had broken out in Europe), British cavalry from the West African Frontier Force crossed the border from Nigeria and seized Tepe, a German border post to the north of Garua.
 The post's occupation gave British forces a foothold in northern Kamerun, from which they could attack the many German forts that protected the region, including the ones at Garua.

 German defences at Garua

 The Germans had constructed five modern forts at Garua, each of which were situated to give supporting fire to another if needed.
-The earthworks included deep trenches and dugouts with overhead protection, ringed with barbed wire and manned by three companies of African Askaris under German officers and NCO's.
+The earthworks included deep trenches and dugouts with overhead protection, ringed with barbed wire and manned by three companies of African Askaris under German officers and NCOs.
 Artillery would be needed to cause any significant damage to the fortifications.